 Historically, both marketers and publishers have been able to reap great results from branded content.
-This unique collaboration leads to the creation of an engaging dialog with potential customers and eventually drives meaningful interactions which is much more effective than outright advertising.
+This unique collaboration leads to the creation of an engaging dialogue with potential customers and eventually drives meaningful interactions which is much more effective than outright advertising.

 A branded content campaign is deemed to be effective when the quality of content is high and the publisher’s high-quality user base has a genuine response to the campaign.
 Social media platforms like Facebook have stepped up to make branded content a part of their infrastructure so that brands can utilize and experiment with it.